willymcallister/willymcallister.github.io/_articles/real-world-elements.md

 $v = i\,\text R$

-The two symbols for a resistor look like this:
+The two symbols for a resistor look like this,

 ![Resistor symbols]({{ site.baseurl }}{% link i/element_resistor_symbols.svg %}){: .centered }